silverailscolo/ramses_cc/.github/ISSUE_TEMPLATE/bug_report.md

 Only if applicable, add screenshots to help explain your problem.
 Do not provide a screenshot as an alternative to providing the above information.

 **Additional context**
-Add any other context about the problem here, such as the make/model of your hardware.
+Add any other context about the problem here, such as the make/model of your hardware dongle, interface (USB or MQTT) etc.